View tabs | View full page

 PLEASE NOTE THAT YOUR APPLICATION WILL NOT BE CONSIDERED UNTIL WE RECEIVE THE ABOVE INFORMATION.

-MATHEMATICS AND STATISTICS PREPARATION FOR THE MSc
+MATHS/STATS REPARATION FOR THE MSc

 1. Please visit our pre-session maths website where you will find information about the minimum level of knowledge of mathematics and statistics that you should possess from your current or previous training.